What is Drupal Documentation?

-Members of the Drupal community write and edit all sorts of Drupal documentation:
+Members of the Drupal community can write and edit all sorts of Drupal documentation:

 - Community Documentation pages on Drupal.org